Culture and History of Philanthropy

 Students reflect a generous spirit because the adults in their lives model philanthropic behavior.
-More than nine out of every ten St. John’s parents and eight out of every ten St. John’s faculty members give back to the School through the Annual Fund.
+More than nine out of every ten St. John’s parents and eight out of every ten St. John’s faculty members give back to the School through the St. John's Fund.
 These gifts come on top of countless hours spent volunteering, tutoring, coaching, and mentoring.
 Simply put, philanthropy connects people to St. John’s in a deeper way and makes the community stronger.

 Students sing the Alma Mater’s refrain: “as we tread thy storied cloisters, we’ll ever mindful be; of the place in selfless service, thy founders dreamt for thee.”
 You are invited to become a part of this culture of philanthropy through selfless service to St. John’s, the city, and the world.